guilherme-v/aps_navigator/README.md

     '/static_url_example': PageBuilder..,

-    // Defines the location (and queries): '/dynamic_url_example?tab=(tab_value)&other=(other_value)' '/dynamic_url_example{?tab,other}': PageBuilder.., // Important: Notice that the '?' is only included once
+    // Defines the location (and queries): '/dynamic_url_example?tab=(tab_value)&other=(other_value)'
+    // Important: Notice that the '?' is only '/dynamic_url_example{?tab,other}': PageBuilder..,

     // Defines the location (and path variables): '/posts' and '/posts/(post_id_value)' '/posts': PageBuilder..,